astroML/astroML/README.rst

 Installation
 ============

-This package uses distutils, which is the default way of installing python modules.  **Before installation, make sure your system meets the prerequisites listed in Dependencies, listed below.**
+This package uses setuptools, which is the default way of installing python modules.  **The prerequisites listed in Dependencies, below, will be installed if they are not already present on your system.**

 Core
 ----